Greater Minnesota is becoming more welcoming, and benefiting from the results

 Staff recruited 15 Northfield leaders to coach participants.
 These volunteers served as mentors and helped them form networks.
 “It was a great way to connect with emerging leaders in Northfield,” says one local coach.
 “It definitely gave me more hope about Northfield’s future.”

-Since completing the program, participant Claudia Gonzales-George successfully ran for and won a spot on the Northfield School Board.
+Since completing the program, participant Claudia Gonzalez-George successfully ran for and won a spot on the Northfield School Board.
 Northfield’s first Latina board member was also the leading vote-getter, as the community resonated with her vision.

 “There is a great community here and I’m surprised we still struggle with issues of access,” she told KYMN radio.
-Gonzales-George aims to be a bridge between families and the board.
+Gonzalez-George aims to be a bridge between families and the board.
 She also hopes to raise awareness of the strengths their Latino neighbors bring to Northfield that aren’t currently being put to use.
 “When we’re all participating, then our school — and our town — is better,” she says.

 Blending experience and new perspectives